matestack/matestack-ui-vuejs/docs/built-in-reactivity/reactive-forms/form-component-api.md

 end
 ```

 The `matestack_form` component emits the event together with all errors and the message coming from the server's response.
-The `toggle` component can then access all this data via `event.data.xyz`
+The `toggle` component can then access all this data via `vc.event.data.xyz`

 ## Loading state